 Can I Copy from OneDrive to Dropbox with Ease?

 Frankly speaking, the traditional way to copy files from OneDrive to Dropbox is as complicated as you can imagine since you have to download files from OneDrive and then upload files to Dropbox.
-The time and effort it takes all depend on your Internet transfer speed of yours.
+The time and effort it takes all depend on the internet transfer speed of yours.